 To help and prepare your teenager face challenges in life, make sure to encourage them.
 Teens have a lot of doubts in mind.

 They tend to overthink most of the time even on small problems or task that they need to do.
-They have so many questions and anxiety in mind.
+They have so many questions in mind.

-- “What if I dont win in the completion?”
+- “What if I failed to win in the completion?”

 - “What if I failed in the entrance exams?”